-HOW BAD does the wiring have to be before a Spanish property needs rewiring?
+HOW BAD does the wiring have to be in a Spanish property before it needs rewiring?

-For homes built since 2002, electrical wiring and safety is generally satisfactory.
-For homes built prior to 2002… unfortunately it’s “hit or miss.”
+For homes on Spanish urbs built since 2002, electrical wiring and safety is generally satisfactory.
+For homes built prior to 2002… unfortunately, in our experience, it’s “hit or miss.”

 The Spanish electrical regulations received a major overhaul in 2002 with specific safety improvements made to domestic dwellings, particularly to earthing and sub-circuit distribution.
 Most notable was the introduction of the standard socket outlet and plug, the Schuko type F 16 Amp.